MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/About/about_wfactivitycomp.md

  \-ErrorAction \<ActionPreference\>

  Determines how the activity responds to a non\-terminating error from the command.
 It has no effect on termination errors.
 This parameter works only when the command generates a non\-terminating error, such as those from the Write\-Error cmdlet.
 The ErrorAction parameter overrides the value of the $ErrorActionPreference variable for the current command.
-This parameter is also a [!INCLUDE[wps_2](../Token/wps_2_md.md)] common parameter.
+This parameter is also a Windows PowerShell common parameter.

  Valid values:

  Continue.
 Displays the error message and continues executing the command.
 "Continue" is the default value.

  Ignore.
 Suppresses the error message and continues executing the command.
 Unlike SilentlyContinue, Ignore does not add the error message to the $Error automatic variable.
-The Ignore value is introduced in [!INCLUDE[wps_2](../Token/wps_2_md.md)] 3.0.
+The Ignore value is introduced in Windows PowerShell 3.0.

  Inquire.
 Displays the error message and prompts you for confirmation before continuing execution.
 This value is rarely used.